szabgab/perlmaven.com/sites/en/pages/using-travis-ci-and-installing-geo-ip-on-linux.md

 $ sudo make install
 ```

-(Note, the <b>make check</b> step used to have some errors, but in 1.6.2 all the tests passed.)
+(Note, the **make check** step used to have some errors, but in 1.6.2 all the tests passed.)

-Obviously one does not need to install it on <b>/opt</b> which is owned by root.
+Obviously one does not need to install it on **/opt** which is owned by root.
 The library could have been installed in
-<b>~/geoip/</b> as well, and then I would not need to use `sudo` in the last step.
+**~/geoip/** as well, and then I would not need to use `sudo` in the last step.

 ## Install GeoIP database